 Through nearly four decades and multiple store configurations in the immediate area of Greene and Carpenter, the subject of moving or expanding the Co-op was regularly discussed at general membership meetings and numerous “house meetings,” but no major changes of venue were approved.
 That finally changed in 2009, when the decision was made to expand to a second store.
 The old Caruso’s Market in Chestnut Hill became available, and was purchased that year.
 After renovation, the world’s first second Weavers Way store opened its doors at 8424 Germantown Ave. on May 15, 2010.

 The same year, members voted to make the work requirement optional and to open shopping completely to non-members.

-In 2013, Weavers Way made plans to expand with a health and wellness specialty operation adjacent to the main Weavers Way store in Chestnut Hill.
+In 2013, Weavers Way made plans opened a dedicated health and wellness specialty operation adjacent to the main Weavers Way store in Chestnut Hill.
 “Next Door” brings the number of Weavers Way retail locations to four.

 Today, the Co-op is an anchor of the Mt.
-Airy neighborhood around Carpenter and Greene, a vibrant part of Chestnut Hill’s shopping district and a growing influence in the citywide discussion on urban agriculture, access to healthy food and sound land use.
-Co-op membership has increased to 5,000 households, representing more than 10,000 people, and is a vital community institution in Northwest Philadelphia.
+Airy neighborhood around Carpenter and Greene, a vibrant part of Chestnut Hill’s shopping district and a growing influence in the discussion on urban agriculture, access to healthy food and sound land use.
+Co-op membership has increased to 6,200 households, representing more than 10,000 people, and is a vital community institution.